GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 | Update/Clean Repo       | `# apt-get update`                         |
 | Install Gluu Server     | `# apt-get install gluu-server-3.1.1`      |

-## Start the Gluu Server and Login
+## Step 2: Start the Gluu Server and Login

 The Gluu Server is a chroot container, which you must start to proceed.